hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 * `display_name` - (Optional) The human-readable display name of the Bigtable instance.
 Defaults to the instance `name`.

+* `force_destroy` - (Optional) Deleting a BigTable instance can be blocked if any backups are present in the instance.
+When `force_destroy` is set to true, Terraform will delete all backups found in the BigTable instance before attempting to delete the instance itself.
+Defaults to false.

 * `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.
+Defaults to true.

 * `labels` - (Optional) A set of key/value label pairs to assign to the resource.
 Label keys must follow the requirements at https://cloud.google.com/resource-manager/docs/creating-managing-labels#requirements.